 Are you feeling guilty because you can’t (or choose not to) get your child XY and Z?
 Are you sad because life isn’t a car commercial and you won’t be waking up to a giant red bow in your driveway?
 Now is a good time to look around and see everything you do have.
 We’re constantly bombarded with commercialism and it’s a million times worse this time of year.
 But you don’t have to give in to what society tells you is a “successful” holiday.
 People typically need our assistance because they simply have too much stuff.
 Do you really need more?
 Does your partner or your children?
 Will you be calling us in the New Year because your home is out of control?
 Try to keep everything in perspective, maybe what you already have is more than enough.

 The bottom line is that the holidays truly are about people, not things.
-We hope these tips help you navigate the last couple weeks of 2019 and you have the very happiest of holidays!
+We hope these tips help you navigate preparation for the holidays and you have the very happiest of holidays!